-Most architects are experts in designing for others but when it comes to designing for themselves, they mostly find it difficult arriving at a final design.
-This doesn’t only affect architects but also engineers, graphic artist etc. What may be the reasons Architects can’t Design for Self?
+Most architects are experts in designing for others but when it comes to designing for themselves, they mostly find it difficult to arrive at a final design.
+This doesn’t only affect architects but also engineers, graphic artists etc.

-Designing for self can be an endless painful experience because of the volume of ideas you carry, the tendency to over think and the inability to settle for any… and this will mostly lead the architect to an endless cycle of design ‘merry go round’.
+Designing for oneself can be an endless painful experience because of the volume of ideas you carry, the tendency to overthink and the inability to settle for any… and this will mostly lead the architect to an endless cycle of design ‘merry-go-round’.

 Every designer sets out to achieve the best possible design at every given time both for themselves and others.

-Often it leads to them designing and redesigning till they are satisfied with the final product; but this search for perfection and ultimate beauty becomes obvious when they have to design for themselves.
+Often it leads to designing and redesigning till they are satisfied with the final product, but this search for perfection and ultimate beauty becomes obvious when they have to design for themselves.

 Mostly they get into a cycle of design where they discard and recommence a new design either because they aren’t satisfied anymore or someone said something about it.

 The design for self cycle involves a series of event that regularly repeats themselves in the same order when architects design for selves.

 It starts with design, modifications, and re-modifications until the design is discarded and another is commenced.
 In fact, this design cycle is continuous for most architects until their building construction reaches completion.

 At which point they become full of dissatisfaction mostly arising from an incomplete or imperfect design.

 This cycle emanates from the architect’s desire to attain perfection, optimum functionality and beauty in all his work.